Earnings Preview For Amerant Bancorp - Amerant Bancorp (NYSE:AMTB)

-Amerant Bancorp (NYSE:AMTB) will release its quarterly earnings report on Thursday, 2025-10-23.
-Here's a brief overview for investors ahead of the announcement.
+Amerant Bancorp (NYSE:AMTB) is preparing to release its quarterly earnings on Tuesday, 2025-10-28.
+Here's a brief overview of what investors should keep in mind before the announcement.

-Analysts anticipate Amerant Bancorp to report an earnings per share (EPS) of $0.51.
+Analysts expect Amerant Bancorp to report an earnings per share (EPS) of $0.54.

-The announcement from Amerant Bancorp is eagerly anticipated, with investors seeking news of surpassing estimates and favorable guidance for the next quarter.
+Amerant Bancorp bulls will hope to hear the company announce they've not only beaten that estimate, but also to provide positive guidance, or forecasted growth, for the next quarter.

-It's worth noting for new investors that guidance can be a key determinant of stock price movements.
+New investors should note that it is sometimes not an earnings beat or miss that most affects the price of a stock, but the guidance (or forecast).

-Last quarter the company beat EPS by $0.18, which was followed by a 0.6% increase in the share price the next day.
+The company's EPS beat by $0.18 in the last quarter, leading to a 0.6% increase in the share price on the following day.

 Here's a look at Amerant Bancorp's past performance and the resulting price change: